kcybulski/prosody-modules/mod_migrate/README.markdown

 `<target-driver>` is the storage driver to copy data to, sans the `mod_storage_` prefix.

+`mod_migrate` tries to request a list of users from `usermanager`, but this does not always work.
+If so, you can supply usernames as arguments after the target driver.

 The process is something like this:

 1. Decide on the future configuration and add for example SQL